blackberry/blackberry.github.com/indexDefault.md

 ### WebKit

-* [WebKit-SmartPhone](https://github.com/blackberry/WebKit-Smartphone) - RIM contributions to WebKit for BlackBerry Smartphones.
+* [WebKit-SmartPhone](https://github.com/blackberry/WebKit-Smartphone) - BlackBerry contributions to WebKit for BlackBerry Smartphones.
-* [WebKit-PlayBook](https://github.com/blackberry/WebKit-PlayBook) - RIM contributions to WebKit for BlackBerry PlayBook.
+* [WebKit-PlayBook](https://github.com/blackberry/WebKit-PlayBook) - BlackBerry contributions to WebKit for BlackBerry PlayBook.

-WebWorks, Ripple, and Alice are RIM-led projects.
+WebWorks, Ripple, and Alice are BlackBerry-led projects.
 These repositories are the "master" repositories.
 WebKit is maintained by the [WebKit.org](http://webkit.org) community.

 ### Native